genome/UR/README.md

 Copyright (C) 2002-2016 Washington University in St. Louis, MO.

-This sofware is licensed under the same terms as Perl itself.
+This software is licensed under the same terms as Perl itself.
 See the LICENSE file in this distribution.